Bonnie Wright

 Bonnie Wright in Harry Potter and the Sorcerer's Stone

-Initially, Bonnie's character was secondary, but as the saga progressed, her Ginny, evolving from a shy girl to a confident witch and a true Gryffindor favorite, gained more fans.
+Initially, Bonnie's character played a smaller role, but as the saga progressed, Ginny's evolution from shy girl to confident witch and true Gryffindor favorite won over more fans.

 On the set of 'Potteriana'